Awaken to your true spiritual and life path.

 Creatively connect and relate with others.

-Let Blue Opal encourage you to set yourself free!
+Let Purple Opal encourage you to set yourself free!

-Physical: Blue Opal is used by metaphysical healers primarily to treat respiratory illnesses and lung damage, as well as asthma and allergies, and some eye conditions.
-Blue Opal is said to strength a person’s will to live, and so is also used to treat the emotional side-affects of chronic or serious illness.
+Physical: Purple Opal is used by metaphysical healers primarily to treat respiratory illnesses and lung damage, as well as asthma and allergies, and some eye conditions.
+Purple Opal is said to strength a person’s will to live, and so is also used to treat the emotional side-affects of chronic or serious illness.

 Always use wisdom when considering crystal therapies for healing.